McMinnville UFO photographs: Initial publicity

+Shortly afterwards Bill Powell, a local reporter, convinced Mr. Trent to loan him the negatives.
+Powell examined the negatives and found no evidence that they were tampered with or faked.
+On June 8, 1950, Powell's story of the incident—accompanied by the two photos—was published as a front-page story in the McMinnville Telephone-Register.
+The headline read: "At Long Last—Authentic Photographs Of Flying Saucer[?]"

 The story and photos were subsequently picked up by the International News Service (INS) and sent to other newspapers around the nation, thus giving them wide publicity.
 Life magazine published cropped versions of the photos on June 26, 1950, along with a photo of Trent and his camera.
 The Trents had been promised that the negatives would be returned to them; however, they were not returned—Life magazine told the Trents that it had misplaced the negatives.

 Condon Committee investigation

-In 1967, the negatives were found in the files of the United Press International (UPI), a news service which had merged with INS years earlier.
+In 1967, the negatives were found in the files of the news service United Press International (UPI), which had merged with INS years earlier.
 The negatives were then loaned to Dr. William K. Hartmann, an astronomer who was working as an investigator for the Condon Committee, a government-funded UFO research project directed by Edward Condon and based at the University of Colorado Boulder.
 The Trents were not immediately informed that their "lost" negatives had been found.
 Hartmann interviewed the Trents and was impressed by their sincerity; the Trents never received any money for their photos, and he could find no evidence that they had ever attempted to profit from them.

 In Hartmann's analysis, he wrote to the Condon Committee that "This is one of the few UFO reports in which all factors investigated, geometric, psychological, and physical, appear to be consistent with the assertion that an extraordinary flying object, silvery, metallic, disk-shaped, tens of meters in diameter, and evidently artificial, flew within sight of two witnesses."

 One reason for this conclusion was due to the photometric analysis of the images.
 Hartmann noted that the brightness of the underside of the object appeared to be lighter than the underside of the oil tank seen in the images.
 This could be due to the effects of atmospheric extinction and scattering, the same effects that make distant mountains appear "washed out" and blue.
 This effect suggested the objects were further from the camera than the tank, not small, local objects."